Tolls temporarily waived on Tauranga Eastern Link - but only in one direction

-Afternoon rush hour tolls will temporarily be waived on the Tauranga Eastern Link starting next week to ease congestion during works near the Te Puke Highway.
+Tolls will temporarily be waived on the Tauranga Eastern Link during the afternoon rush starting next week to ease congestion during works near the Te Puke Highway.

 The highway, near Pah Rd, will be reduced to one lane for three weeks from May 16 as work continues on stabilising the bank of the Kaituna River to minimise erosion and preserve indigenous fish, Waka Kotahi NZ Transport Agency said in a statement.